German investor morale sours in June

 ZEW President Clemens Fuest said external factors such as the doubts over Greece's future and the global economy's "restrained dynamic" were limiting the opportunities for Germany's "good economic situation" to pick up further.

-Earlier this month, the Bundesbank raised its forecasts for growth in Europe's largest economy for both this year and next as workers benefit from a robust labor market and hefty wage hikes.
+Earlier this month, the Bundesbank raised its forecasts for growth in Europe's largest economy for both this year and next as workers benefit from a robust labour market and hefty wage hikes.

 ZEW's separate gauge of current conditions dropped to 62.9 points from 65.7 in May, coming in weaker than a consensus forecast for a reading of 63.0.